rostools/r-cubed-intro/for-instructors.md

 ### First day

 In the room, arrange the tables into groups for each of the teams.
-As participants come in, get them to sit in their assigned team.
+As participants come in, get them to sit in their assigned team by referring to the team lists placed in the middle of each table.

 During the introduction, introduce all the instructors and helpers.